Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Approximation Performance

 \subparagraph{Concentration Bound on the Number of Vertices in Large Narrow Runs.}

-We consider $N$ as a function of $n$ independent random variables $P_1, \dots, P_n$ representing the positions of the vertices in the hyperbolic disk.
+To show that the actual number of vertices in large narrow runs $N$ is not much larger than the expected value, we consider $N$ as a function of $n$ independent random variables $P_1, \dots, P_n$ representing the positions of the vertices in the hyperbolic disk.
 In order to show that $N$ does not deviate much from its expected value with high probability, we would like to apply the method of bounded differences, which builds on the fact that $N$ satisfies the bounded differences condition, i.e., that changing the position of a single vertex does not change $N$ by much.
 Unfortunately, this change is not small in general.

 In the worst case, there is a wide run $\mathcal{R}$ that contains all vertices and a sector $\mathcal{S}_i \subseteq \mathcal{R}$ contains only one of them.
-Moving this vertex out of $\mathcal{S}_i$ may split the run into two narrow runs (see Figure~\ref{fig:bad-sectors-cases}).
+Moving this vertex out of $\mathcal{S}_i$ may split the run into two narrow runs (see \Cref{fig:bad-sectors-cases}).
 These still contain $n$ vertices, which corresponds to the change in $N$.
 However, this would mean that $\mathcal{R}$ consists of only few sectors (since it can be split into two narrow runs) and that all vertices lie within the corresponding (small) area of the disk.
 Since the vertices of the graph are distributed uniformly, this is very unlikely.
-To take advantage of this, we apply the method of \emph{typical} bounded differences (Corollary~\ref{col:typical-bounded-differences}), which allows us to milden the effects of the change in the unlikely worst case and to focus on the typically smaller change of $N$ instead.
+To take advantage of this, we apply the method of \emph{typical} bounded differences (\Cref{col:typical-bounded-differences}), which allows us to milden the effects of the change in the unlikely worst case and to focus on the typically smaller change of $N$ instead.
 Formally, we represent the typical case using an event $A$ denoting that each run of length at most $2w + 1$ contains at most $\mathcal{O}(\log(n))$ vertices.
 In the following, we show that $A$ occurs with probability $1 - \mathcal{O}(n^{-c})$ for any constant $c$, which shows that the atypical case is very unlikely.

 \begin{lemma} Let $G$ be a hyperbolic random graph.
 Then, each run of length at most $2w + 1$ contains at most $\mathcal{O}(\log(n))$ vertices with probability $1 - \mathcal{O}(n^{-c})$ for any constant $c$. \end{lemma} \begin{proof} We show that the probability for a single run $\mathcal{R}$ of at most $2w + 1$ sectors to contain more then $\mathcal{O}(\log(n))$ vertices is $\mathcal{O}(n^{-c_1})$ for any constant $c_1$.
 Since there are at most $n' = \mathcal{O}(n)$ runs, applying the union bound and choosing $c_1 = c + 1$ then yields the claim.